iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 1 reviews"/>
 </p>

+> My wife's boyfriend told me that I should be using this app while I am out playing pokémon GO with my other frienx, or rioting and arsoning with my comrades.
+Because he doesn't want me bringing this filthy virus into his bedroom.
+The joke is on him, it's not his bedroom.
+Our place is owned by a coveting filthy landlord.
+I asked my frienx john, she/they agreed, i respect xie's truth.<br> :date: __2021-03-19 06:23:14__

+> Kinda useless<br> :date: __2021-03-16 17:45:53__

+> The government is just trying to control your life by telling you what is good for you.
+Thank you, but no thank you.
+I can go to my own personal doctor, he does a much better job than they do.<br> :date: __2021-03-16 15:21:59__

 > Janky UI<br> :date: __2021-03-10 22:45:00__

 > ableist and unnecessarily invasive<br> :date: __2021-03-10 21:53:04__